IchiTaku326/Diagapeyev-Cipher-Solver/README.md

 This repository **does not claim to have conclusively solved** the Diagapeyev Cipher.

-Instead, it presents a reproducible heuristic framework demonstrating that statistically meaningful linguistic structures can emerge from optimization over an under-specified transposition cipher.
+Instead, it presents a reproducible heuristic framework demonstrating that statistically meaningful linguistic structures can emerge through optimization over an under-specified transposition cipher.

-The generated plaintext should therefore be interpreted as a **heuristically generated candidate reconstruction**, not as a historically verified decryption.
+The generated plaintext should therefore be interpreted as a **heuristically generated candidate reconstruction**, **not** as a historically verified decryption.

-Future work may incorporate:
+Future work may include:

 - Alternative language models
-- Additional optimization strategies
 - Simulated annealing
 - Evolutionary algorithms
 - Bayesian optimization
 - Alternative checkerboard structures
+- Additional optimization strategies
 - Independent verification by other researchers

 ---